-Candidates for employment in nonstudent positions at the university who are or have been members of The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ”) must also receive an ecclesiastical clearance from the Ecclesiastical Clearance Office of the Church of Jesus Christ (the “ECO”) to be eligible to be considered for employment.
+Candidates for employment in nonstudent positions at the university who are or have been members of The Church of Jesus Christ of Latter-day Saints ("Church”) must also receive an ecclesiastical clearance from the Ecclesiastical Clearance Office of the Church of Jesus Christ (“ECO”) to be eligible to be considered for employment.

 Offers of employment and contractor and volunteer positions at BYU–Hawaii may be conditioned upon the successful completion of a background check and/or ecclesiastical clearance from the ECO.
 The university conducts background checks on prospective employees, employees, and volunteers in accordance with the implementation guidelines set forth in this policy.

 3.1 Scope of Background Check